-After a really nice (if chilly and wet) evening and a fabulous morning) on Camping Pueblo Blanco, which is just north of Ronda, we needed to push on, further west.
+After a chilly and damp evening and a fabulously crisp morning in the hills at Camping Pueblo Blanco, we needed to push on, further west.

 El Puerto de Santa María